Parts of electric bike full guide

 14. Lights

-• Description: Front and rear lights improve visibility for night riding and are often more powerful on eBikes to match higher speeds.
+• Description: Front and rear lights improve visibility for night riding and are often more powerful on electric bikes to match higher speeds.

 • Necessity: Essential for safety, especially for commuting or riding in low-light conditions.